Grand admiral: Nazi Germany

+Großadmiral was the most senior rank of the Kriegsmarine, immediately senior to Generaladmiral.
+The rank was reintroduced in 1939 and held only by the Commander-in-Chief of the Kriegsmarine.

 Italy

 The rank of grand admiral (Grande ammiraglio) was created by Benito Mussolini in 1924.
 It was established primarily to honour Paolo Thaon di Revel, who had been head of the Italian Regia Marina during World War I — he was the only person to be awarded the rank.
 It was equivalent to marshal of Italy in the army and also marshal of the Air Force.

 Peru

 In 1967 the rank of Grand Admiral of Peru (Gran Almirante del Perú) was awarded posthumously to Miguel Grau Seminario and is equivalent to the army rank of Grand Marshal of Peru.